GLASS: General Liberal Arts and Sciences Studies Program for Undeclared Majors

 - Academic Linked Advising via the Freshman Seminars.

-- A Core Curriculum provides a unique opportunity to sample courses in a wide variety of areas while fulfilling the necessary requirements for graduation.
+- A General Education Curriculum provides a unique opportunity to sample courses in a wide variety of areas while fulfilling the necessary requirements for graduation.

 - GLASS prepares students to participate in immersion opportunities, designed to connect academic interests to the world beyond the classroom: